MAKE PAPER FIREWORKS!

 NO PIPE CLEANERS?

-• If you don’t have pipe cleaners, then you can use heavy coloured papers or cards and cut these into strips.
+• If you don’t have pipe cleaners, you can use heavy coloured papers or cards and cut these into strips.

 • Once you have your strips you can wind them around the pencil or marker to get that curl.